Gashmob/MdGen/README.md

 ## Usage

-Let see how to use MdGen :
+Let see how to use MdGen.
+If you want some examples, you can go inside test dir, there is the template with the html result.

 ### Templates format